MelidoB/SlitherAssist/README.md

 <p></p>
   <p>
-    SlitherAssist enhances your Slither.io gameplay by working with reWASD to provide smoother and more precise control.
-It keeps the mouse cursor close to your snake's head, ensuring responsive movements.
+    SlitherAssist is designed to enhance your Slither.io gameplay when using controllers, providing smoother and more precise control by working with reWASD.
+It keeps your mouse cursor close to your snake's head, ensuring responsive movements and a competitive edge.
   </p>
 </div>